 In the US, the BMIS Trustee filed claims against UBS entities, among others, in relation to the two Luxembourg funds and one of the offshore funds.
 The total amount claimed against all defendants in these actions was not less than USD 2 billion.
-In 2014, the US Supreme Court rejected the BMIS Trustee's motion for leave to appeal decisions dismissing all claims except those for the recovery of fraudulent conveyances and preference payments.
-In 2016, the Bankruptcy Court dismissed the remaining claims against the UBS entities.
+In 2014, the US Supreme Court rejected the BMIS Trustee's motion for leave to appeal decisions dismissing all claims except those for the recovery of approximately USD 125 million of payments alleged to be fraudulent conveyances and preference payments.
+In 2016, the bankruptcy court dismissed these claims against the UBS entities.
 The BMIS Trustee appealed.
+In February 2019, the Court of Appeals reversed the dismissal of the BMIS Trustee's remaining claims.
+The defendants, including UBS, are preparing a petition to the US Supreme Court requesting that it review the Court of Appeals' decision.
+The bankruptcy proceedings have been stayed pending a decision with respect to that petition.

-4. Puerto Rico
+7.4.4 Puerto Rico

-Declines since 2013 in the market prices of Puerto Rico municipal bonds and of closed-end funds ("funds") that are sole-managed and co-managed by UBS Trust Company of Puerto Rico and distributed by UBS Financial Services Incorporated of Puerto Rico ("UBS PR") have led to multiple regulatory inquiries, as well as customer complaints and arbitrations with aggregate claimed damages of USD 2.8 billion, of which claims with aggregate claimed damages of USD 1.7 billion have been resolved through settlements, arbitration or withdrawal of the claim.
+Declines since 2013 in the market prices of Puerto Rico municipal bonds and of closed-end funds ("funds") that are sole-managed and co-managed by UBS Trust Company of Puerto Rico and distributed by UBS Financial Services Incorporated of Puerto Rico ("UBS PR") have led to multiple regulatory inquiries, as well as customer complaints and arbitrations with aggregate claimed damages of USD 3.2 billion, of which claims with aggregate claimed damages of USD 2.2 billion have been resolved through settlements, arbitration or withdrawal of the claim.
 The claims have been filed by clients in Puerto Rico who own the funds or Puerto Rico municipal bonds and / or who used their UBS account assets as collateral for UBS non-purpose loans; customer complaint and arbitration allegations include fraud, misrepresentation and unsuitability of the funds and of the loans.

 A shareholder derivative action was filed in 2014 against various UBS entities and current and certain former directors of the funds, alleging hundreds of millions of US dollars in losses in the funds.
-In 2015, defendants' motion to dismiss was denied, and a request for permission to appeal that ruling was denied by the Puerto Rico Supreme Court.
+In 2015, defendants' motion to dismiss was denied and a request for permission to appeal that ruling was denied by the Puerto Rico Supreme Court.
 In 2014, a federal class action complaint also was filed against various UBS entities, certain members of UBS PR senior management and the co-manager of certain of the funds, seeking damages for investor losses in the funds during the period from May 2008 through May 2014.
-In September 2018 the court denied plaintiffs' motion for class certification.
+Following denial of the plaintiffs' motion for class certification, the case was dismissed in October 2018.